DIRACGrid/DIRAC/docs/source/AdministratorGuide/CommandReference/dirac-create-distribution-tarball.rst

   -p  --path <value>           : VCS path (if needed) -K  --releasenotes <value>   : Path to the release notes -A  --notesoutside           : Leave a copy of the compiled release notes outside the tarball -e  --extensionVersion <value>  : if we have an extension, we can provide the base module version (if it is needed): for example: v3r0
-  -E  --extensionSource <value>  : if we have an extension,                                we must provide code repository url
-  -P  --extjspath <value>      : directory of the extjs library
+  -E  --extensionSource <value>  : if we have an extension we must provide code repository url -P  --extjspath <value>      : directory of the extjs library